atc1441/ZBS_Flasher/README.md

 This Project enables simple Reading and Writing of the Flash/Infopage

-It is written for the ESP32 bould should run basically on any SOC with ~8 GPIOS and UART.
+It is written for the ESP32 but should run basically on any SOC with ~8 GPIOS and UART.

 ### You need:

   Virsual Studio code

   PlatformIO